Last Updated on

-Our Recommendation: Please check the Turkish GSM Operators’ tariffs from their websites (see below) or from our given details about the recommended tariffs below, before you leave for Istanbul, and if you see a big difference with the prices offered at the airport, than don’t buy from the airport.
+* If you want to buy any of the SIM card of the Turkish GSM Operators, please check the tariffs from their websites (see below) or from our given details about the recommended tariffs below, before you leave for Istanbul, and if you see a big difference with the prices offered at the airport, than don’t buy from the airport.

 - https://www.vodafone.com.tr/en/holiday-pack.php (see Rudiments)

 * We recommend the TURISTCELL Prepaid SIM as this is a fix rate all-in-one pack and you can cover all your data and communication needs with this option.

 * If you will stay in Istanbul for at least 1 week, 10 days or more, and need to make and receive local calls, than you can buy Turkey SIM cards.

 * If you want to use your phone only for emergency calls, than we recommend Pay-as-you-go (the cheapest option but only for calls, no data/internet).